Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-organize-your-objects-into-a-grid-view.md

-# How to Organize Your Objects into a Grid View
+# How to organize your objects into a grid view

 You can organize any objects in Unity into a grid by using an **Object collection** script.
 In this example, you will learn how to organize 6 3D objects into a 3 x 3 grid.